kuldeep-in/ConsoleAppRepo/README.md

 ## Input and output bindings
 -	Binding means connecting another resource to function.
 -	Input binding can be used to create connections to the data stores, from where you are looking to read the data.
--	You can use output binding to return the data to other services, where you can consume or store your data.
+-	You can use output binding to return the data to other services, where you can store your data for further processing.

 ## Configuring triggers and bindings
 -	You can define your triggers and bindings based on your development approach.